 *Information about Margaret Farley, daughter of David Farley.
 David Farley was b. nc and revolutionary war soldier, he died in Noble County, Ohio..
 Did Margaret Farley marry Uriah Martin of Ohio? dates are early 1800s to 1850s.
 This Margaret Farley was married to someone else.
 But this leads me to an update below.

 This is an update about Uriah Martin: I suspect that Uriah Martin’s wife is Margaret Cackler.
 Margaret Cackler is the sister of Mary Elizabeth Cackler (the wife of James Farley – son of David Farley mentioned above).
 Margaret would also be the sister of Elizabeth (the wife of Michael Martin Crow).
 Cacklers are connected to Wheeling, Pa and Noble County, Ohio.
+Is this Margaret married to a Daily or was there a Margaret Cackler married to Uriah (Urias) Martin.
 Any information about this connection would be appreciated.

 *Information about Isaac Dawson and his wife Bettie McCord.
 They were in the Union/York Co., SC area and Carroll County, TN and then died in Carroll or Dyer County Tn.
 What were the names of their children?